 It may be November right now, but there’s nothing wrong with longing for summer already.
-And if you’re going Interrailing in the summer months, you may fancy a bit of al fresco swimming.
+And if you’re going Interrailing in the summer months, you may fancy a bit of wild swimming.
 We’re not talking about going to the beach, these are some of the best lakes in the world.

 1. Lake Annecy, France

-Set amongst the Alps and heated by subterranean hot springs, this is a popular swimming spot.
+Set amongst the Alps and heated by subterranean hot springs, this is a popular wild swimming spot.
 Come the summer months, many of the beaches start to charge but it’s a big lake and many wild spots – including cliff jumps – can be found.
 However, Plage d’Albigny à Annecy-le-Vieux – a shallow public beach – and Plages des Marquisats – a pebbly beach – remain free throughout the year.
 Lake Annecy or Lac D’Annecy is situated between Lyon and Geneva so it’s an ideal place to stopover while interrailing in the region.

 2. Lake Bled, Slovenia